JingyZhu/FidEx/dataset/README.md

 ### Example and Complete Datasets

-Both datasets include the following directory structure for each collection (example dataset only has 1 collection):
+All datasets other than the metadata include the following directory structure for each collection (example dataset only has 1 collection):
 ```
 ├── instrumentations
+├── warcs
-└── warcs
+└── ...
 ```

 > **Note**: For the complete dataset, to determine which page load belongs to which collection, refer to the `sub_archive` attribute in `metadata.json` within the metadata dataset.